|Modern town name:||Toporiv, Ukraine|

 Families from Toporiv

-There is one member of Gesher Galicia researching 3 surnames from Toporiv:
+There are 2 members of Gesher Galicia researching 4 surnames from Toporiv:

 |Family name||Researcher||Researcher's Location||Date Added|